 The Great Wall

-Zhang Yimou's made some gorgeous films but The Great Wall looks like it's from Michael Bay than esteemed Chinese director.
+Zhang Yimou's made some gorgeous films but The Great Wall looks like it has more in common with Michael Bay.

 Sounds a little like Game of Thrones – in China.